sakoula/hackintosh.hp.800.g2/README.md

 Can you boot each monitor individually and make a copy of IOReg and attach it here.
 Happy New Year too!

-### Video second monitor >= 10.12.3 ###
+##### Video second monitor >= 10.12.3 #####
 [up up up](#)

-When I upgraded in 10.12.3 my second monitor was not even detected.
-I applied the **Option 1** and **Option 2** from the previous thread.

-However I still have the following problem.
+After upgrading to 10.12.3 I have the following problem.
 When I lock the screen which makes the monitors sleep (and power off) my computer reboots!
 This is happening when I have the two monitors attached.
 When I just have one of them the computer behaves as expected.

-The original 10.12.2 `AppleGraphicsControl.kext` is located [here](https://raw.github.com/sakoula/hackintosh.hp.800.g2/master/assets/AppleGraphicsControl.kext.10.12.2.tgz)
+I end up doing the following (**This is only required when you have two monitors attached to the computer.
+In case you have only one there is no problem**):

+- use **Option 1** from the previous paragraph
+- use the DSDT patch from [this thread](http://www.insanelymac.com/forum/topic/319802-skylake-sierra-restarts-instead-of-shut-down/) which is located here [DSDT.sakoula.zip](https://raw.github.com/sakoula/hackintosh.hp.800.g2/master/assets/DSDT.sakoula.zip)

+In order to boot/reboot etc has to be the following:

+- from the power off state you need to boot with a single monitor attached.
+- reboot from OSX at least once with one monitor attached.
+- one you have rebooted from osx and you have logged in your machine you can plug the second monitor.
+- locking the computer will not reboot it.
+- if you shutdown the computer you need to unplug the power for 30sec to 1min in order to be able to power it up again.
+- when you need to reboot the computer always do it with one monitor plugged in.

-### Video Performance ###
+##### Video Performance #####
 [up up up](#)

 When I boot I always get the following messages prior getting to the GUI: